cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 Can we tell from that log entry?
 In short, log data like this can't really capture the user's *intent*.

-> Note that we can learn quite a lot from web server access logs, and there is software, like Google Analytics,
+> Note that we can learn a lot from web server access logs, and there is software, like Google Analytics,
 > that would be able to collect additional usage data.

 As with other things we have discussed, there have been efforts to standardize electronic resource usage.